bbauska/ETs-and-Science/README.md

 the phenomenon.
 He argued that UFOs were worthy of serious scientific investigation and that existing data pointed to the possibility of extraterrestrial intelligence.</p>

-<p>Scientific Papers and Testimonies: McDonald published several papers on UFOs, and he testified
+<p><b>Scientific Papers and Testimonies:</b> McDonald published several papers on UFOs, and he testified
 before Congress in 1968, calling for funding for UFO research and highlighting the need for independent investigations into the phenomenon.
 He emphasized the need for open scientific discourse on the subject, rather than the continuing cover-up and dismissal by governmental